Node similarity distribution of complex networks and its application in link prediction: Application

+In this section, we give a direct application of node-similarity distribution to the link prediction problem.
+Specifically, we first provide the framework to evaluate the prediction accuracy and introduce the definition of two traditional metrics: AUC and precision \cite{lv11}.
+Next, we derive the AUC and precision based on the similarity distributions of connected and disconnected node pairs.
+Then, we present a theorem of AUC based on its theoretical solution.
+Finally, we provide some simulation results to further validate our theoretical findings.

-\subsection{Prediction accuracy evaluation}
+\subsection{Prediction Accuracy Evaluation}

-To evaluate the prediction accuracy of a certain similarity index, we usually divide the network into a test set and a training set.
-The former consists of the randomly extracted links, which are usually 10 or 20 percent of all links, whereas the latter is made up of the remaining links.
-The network structure of the training set is the whole information that are used for link prediction.
-Based on this network structure, we calculate the similarity scores of all unconnected node pairs.
-With these similarity scores, we can further assess the given similarity index according to the mainstream metrics of prediction accuracy, such as the AUC and Precision \cite{lv11}.
+A common assumption in link prediction is that the connection probability of two nodes is positively correlated with the degree of their similarity.
+To evaluate the prediction accuracy of a similarity index, we randomly select a small fraction (10\% or 20\%) of links from the original network as the test set, and the remaining network forms the training set.
+Then, we calculate the similarity scores of all disconnected node pairs in the training set based on the given similarity index and the network structure of training set.

-Let us further split the unconnected node pairs in the network of the training set into two sets.
+Let us further divide the disconnected node pairs of the training set into two sets.
 The first set contains the node pairs whose links are moved into the test set.
 The second set consists of the node pairs that are not connected in the original network.
-Each time we compare the similarity scores of a randomly selected node pair from the first set and another randomly selected one from the second set.
-We do this comparison totally $n$ times, and if there are $n'$ times that the former is larger and $n''$ times that they are equal, we have
+Each time we compare the similarity scores of a node pair randomly selected from the first set and another one randomly selected from the second set.
+We carry out this comparison $n$ times in total.
+If there are $n'$ times that the former is larger and $n''$ times that they are equal, we have

-From this definition, we infer that a valid link prediction should obtain an AUC value larger than 0.5.
-Besides the AUC, another typical measurement of prediction accuracy is Precision.
-To calculate the Precision, we usually rank the unconnected node pairs (union of the first set and second set) with decreasing order of similarity scores.
-If $ L'$ out of the top-$L$ node pairs belong to the first set, we have
+From this definition, we see that a valid link prediction method should have an AUC value larger than 0.5.

+Besides AUC, another typical metric of prediction accuracy is precision, denoted by \textit{prec}.
+To calculate it, we rank the disconnected node pairs of the training set (union of the first set and second set) with decreasing order of similarity scores.
+If $ L'$ out of the top-$L$ node pairs belong to the first set, then we have

-where $L$ is usually set to be equal to the size of the test set.
+where $L$ is usually set to be the size of the test set.

-\subsection{Theoretical solutions of AUC and Precision}
+\subsection{Theoretical Solutions of AUC and Precision}